 source link Salmo, a short-haired, brown/brindle Belgian Shepherd who is considered as one of the founders of the Malinois variety was born in 1882.
 He sired the famous Malinois Tomy in the late 1890s.
 Tomy was the most famous of the early Malinois, known for his outstanding colour and build.
 He was an excellent worker as well as a winner at the dog shows.
 He was the first short-haired shepherd with a charcoal fawn coat and a black mask.
 Tomy was bred to Cora I, who was a short-haired brindle with a mask, and this mating produced Tjop, a short-haired fawn without a mask.
 Tjop is considered a pillar of the breed, and his name can be found in the background of the important bloodlines of the short-haired shepherds (Malinois).
 Tjop and Dewet, although both very different in type, formed the pillars of the Malinois breed.
 Dewet, a powerful and coarse dog, had light fawn colouring with an overlay of black patches.
 Tjop is considered to be the prototype of the Belgian Malinois.

-best how to buy generic levitra super active from online drugstore Early breeders recognized the beauty and elegance of the Malinois but never sacrificed beauty or type for working ability.
+go to site Early breeders recognized the beauty and elegance of the Malinois but never sacrificed beauty or type for working ability.
 Historically, the Malinois was known as the working dog and to this day he continues to enjoy the reputation of being the most trainable, versatile and hard working of the four varieties.
 The Malinois was often used in the breeding of the other three varieties of Belgian shepherd to set coat type and colour and to strengthen herding instincts and working abilities.
 Over the years there had been much crossbreeding between the four types of Belgians.
 Although often frowned upon, it was not until 1973 that the Belgian Kennel Club no longer allowed crossbreeding between the different varieties.

 In 1898 a second club was formed by Dr. G. Geudens and L. Huyghebaert in Malines.
 This new club was in fact a branch of the club of Brussels.
 Heated disputes and conflicts hindered the breed in these early years, and experts could not agree on the correct or desired coat length and colours.
 There was also conflict regarding the utilitarian ability of a dog versus its conformational (or esthetic) value.
 In time Dr. Reul’s club disappeared, nd the Berger Beige Club remained I was recognized by the Societe Royale Saint-Hubert.
 Another club, the Royal Groenendael Club, was also recognized, and the two clubs functioned until March of 1990 when the Berger Beige Club and the Malines club were finally united.